cylc/cylc-flow/doc/src/appendices/suiterc-config-ref.rst

 [runtime] ``->`` [[\_\_NAME\_\_]] ``->`` extra log files
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""

 A list of user-defined log files associated with a task.
-Files defined here will appear alongside the default log files in the cylc GUI.
 Log files must reside in the job log directory ``$CYLC_TASK_LOG_DIR`` and ideally should be named using the ``$CYLC_TASK_LOG_ROOT`` prefix (see :ref:`Task Job Script Variables`).